 There are two diplomas available through the Department that can be taken with Mathematics as the subject area: the Postgraduate Diploma in Science (PGDipSci) and the Diploma for Graduates (DipGrad).

 Application forms for the PGDipSci are available from the Administrator, Division of Sciences.
-You should make initial enquiries to the Director of Graduate Studies.
+You should make initial enquiries to the Director of Studies.

 Postgraduate Diploma in Science (PGDipSci)

 The PGDipSci may be awarded with distinction or credit.
+More information about PGDipSci can be found here.

 Diploma for Graduates (DipGrad)